Friday, August 19, 2016

 The main pesticide used in Brazil was Pyriproxyfen.
 Here’s what it does:

 Pyriproxyfen mimics a natural hormone in insects and disrupts their growth.
-It is a type of insect growth regulator that affects mostly young insects and eggs…In studies with rats, more than three quarters left the body within seven days.
+It is a type of insect growth regulator that affects mostly young insects and eggs…In studies with rats, more than three quarters [of the pyriproxyfen] left the body within seven days.
 However, very small amounts of pyriproxyfen can be stored in fat and breast milk in the body… Two groups of laying hens were fed pyriproxyfen for eight days.
 A very small amount of the dose was found in the eggs, with most in the yolks…In one study, rats fed high doses of pyriproxyfen during pregnancy did not have any effects on their young.
 Similarly exposed rabbits had reduced birth rates only at the highest dose tested.
 In another study with rats, some young had unusual skeletal and digestive changes… Pyriproxyfen is practically nontoxic to birds, mammals, and adult honeybees.
 However, eggs and larval stages of honeybees and other insects are much more likely to be sensitive than adults…”

 “Starting in 2014, Pyriproxifen was put into Brazilian water supplies to fight the proliferation of mosquito larvae… On February 3, 2016, the [possibility] that Pyriproxyfen, not the Zika virus, is the cause of the 2015-2016 microcephaly outbreak in Brazil was raised in a report of the Argentinean organization Physicians in Crop-Sprayed Villages…On February 13, the Brazilian state of Rio Grande do Sul suspended Pyriproxyfen's use… ‘the city of Recife has the current highest reported amount of cases of microcephaly, yet Pyriproxyfen is not used in the region…’ Manufactured by Sumitomo Chemical of Japan,” according to Wikipedia.